Byron Buxton Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 19th in MLB.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 20th in the league.

-- The Padres have a 4.06 team ERA that ranks 12th among all league pitching staffs.
+- The Padres have the 12th-ranked team ERA among all MLB pitching staffs (3.99).

-- Padres pitchers combine to surrender 43 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (44 total, 1.2 per game).

-- Lugo gets the start for the Padres, his seventh of the season.
-He is 3-2 with a 3.21 ERA and 31 strikeouts in 33 2/3 innings pitched.
+- Darvish (2-2 with a 3.19 ERA and 40 strikeouts in 36 2/3 innings pitched) gets the start for the Padres, his seventh of the season.

-- The right-hander's last appearance was on Wednesday against the Cincinnati Reds, when he threw six innings, surrendering one earned run while giving up seven hits.
+- The righty last appeared on Saturday against the Los Angeles Dodgers, when he went 6 2/3 innings, allowing one earned run while giving up four hits.

-- In six games this season, the 33-year-old has amassed an ERA of 3.21, with 8.3 strikeouts per nine innings.
-Opponents are hitting .278 against him.
+- The 36-year-old has put up an ERA of 3.19, with 9.8 strikeouts per nine innings, in six games this season.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.